h2r/sloop/README.md

 * The models are the frame of reference prediction models.
 There is a **front** model (for _front_ and _behind) and a **left** model (for _left_ and _right_).
-Download the models (36MB) from [here](https://drive.google.com/file/d/1A7Ak00vljHSUjuyzh6DG6QdjPyBACKsV/view?usp=sharing)
+Download the models from [here](https://drive.google.com/file/d/1A7Ak00vljHSUjuyzh6DG6QdjPyBACKsV/view?usp=sharing) (models.zip, 36MB)
 and place it under `sloop/oopomdp/experiments/resources`.

   After extraction your directory structure should look like: